28 Startup Company Ideas

-Over the last decade or so, I've put myself in a mindset of considering marketable solutions to the everyday problems we encounter.
+Over the last decade or so I've put myself in a mindset of considering marketable solutions to the problems we encounter every day, and coming up with workable business ideas.
 This actually happens a lot.
 So I'll try to keep an active list of them here.

 Perhaps you'll find these entertaining.
 If you are interested in starting a company that does something described here, give me call.